Ages 15 - 18 | July 20 - August 9, 2019 | Return to Youth Programs

-A community-based three-week backpacking adventure designed to help teens navigate the road from childhood to adulthood.
+A 3-week backpacking adventure designed to help teens navigate the road toward young adulthood with confidence and clarity

 During the final stage of the journey, participants sit in a council circle telling epic stories of their Solo Crossing and sharing visions of their future.
 Mentors, peers, and elders offer support as they talk about how to make their rite of passage relevant to their new lives.